Nek5000/nekRS/README.md

 ## Setting the Enviroment

-Assuming you run bash and your install directroy is $HOME/.local/nekrs, add the following line to your $HOME/.bash_profile:
+Assuming you run bash and your install directory is $HOME/.local/nekrs, add the following line to your $HOME/.bash_profile:

 ```sh